The Case Formulation Approach to Cognitive-Behavior Therapy

 “This excellent book describes treatment formulation and the therapeutic process well, from a cognitive-behavioral framework.
 The reproducible forms are extremely helpful, especially for new therapists who are beginning a private practice.
 All-in-all, the author helps us to look at the therapeutic process in cognitive-behavioral terms and design it with each specific client in mind, and not in terms of a general protocol.
 This is very refreshing, to say the least....4 stars!”—Doody's Review Service

 “Persons's insights into case formulation are second to none.
 This book brilliantly demonstrates that you don't have to sacrifice good science to be an excellent clinician, and vice versa.
 I recommend it to psychotherapists and students at all levels of experience who are interested in using the best theories and clinical techniques to help their patients achieve real and lasting change.
-Persons's rare combination of clinical practicality and scientific dedication makes her a role model for every young scientist-clinician.”—Marsha M. Linehan, PhD, ABPP, Professor and Director, Behavioral Research and Therapy Clinics, University of Washington
+Persons's rare combination of clinical practicality and scientific dedication makes her a role model for every young scientist-clinician.”—Marsha M. Linehan, PhD, ABPP, Professor and Director Emeritus, Behavioral Research and Therapy Clinics, University of Washington; developer of DBT

 “This groundbreaking volume will train the next generation of cognitive-behavioral therapists.
-Its sophisticated blending of case-level formulation with empirical principles of behavior change is a threshold event in CBT's ongoing engagement with clinical complexity, comorbidity, and nonadherence.”—Zindel V. Segal, PhD, Cameron Wilson Chair in Depression Studies and Professor of Psychiatry, University of Toronto
+Its sophisticated blending of case-level formulation with empirical principles of behavior change is a threshold event in CBT's ongoing engagement with clinical complexity, comorbidity, and nonadherence.”—Zindel V. Segal, PhD, Departments of Psychology and Psychiatry, University of Toronto–Scarborough, Canada

 “Decades of research and clinical experience meet in this seminal book.
 Persons provides a guide for both the novice and experienced practitioner to deal with even the most complex of cases.
 This significant work will no doubt become the shining light by which the idiographic approach to CBT will be guided in the future.
 One of the few books that is worth even more than the purchase price!”—Nicholas Tarrier, PhD, FBPsS, Department of Psychology, Institute of Psychiatry, King's College, London, UK